Living in Nice France Pros and Cons. Nice has been a ‘sometimes’ home for me for 10 years now, while I was living in London.

 I was originally looking for a place in Italy since I studied there in college and fell in love with Italy.
-But when I came to the Cote d’Azur I felt I could have the best of both worlds by living in Nice.
-I’m only 50 minutes from Italy by train, and I easily pop over for a day trip twice a month.
+But when I came to the Cote d’Azur I felt I could have the best of both worlds.
+I’m only 50 minutes from Italy by train, and I pop over from Nice to Italy for a day trip twice a month.

 Originally the number of direct flights to London was a big consideration, and Nice has 10-15 direct flights a day.
 That meant I could easily fly down to Nice on a Friday evening and be back in the office on Monday morning.

-Living in Nice will make you realize how much you love the mountains and outdoors.
+Living in Nice France will make you realize how much you love the mountains and outdoors.

-While I don’t get up there often enough, the mountains and ski resorts are 1.5hrs from Nice by bus.
+While I don’t get up there often enough, the mountains and ski resorts of Valberg, Auron and Isola 2000 are 1.5hrs from Nice by bus.
 It doesn’t matter if it’s the summer or winter, they are stunning to see and a great way to spend a day trip from Nice.

 Living in Nice don’t expect great customer service.
 It’s an oxymoron here.
 It doesn’t matter if you are at the post office, the bank, in a shop, at a restaurant or bar.
 There just appears to be no need for customer service.